agynio/gh-pr-review/docs/USAGE.md

 ## review report (GraphQL only)

 - **Purpose:** Emit a consolidated snapshot of reviews, inline comments, and replies.
-Use it to discover numeric comment identifiers before replying.
+Use it to capture thread identifiers before replying or resolving discussions.
 - **Inputs:**
   - Optional pull request selector argument (`owner/repo#123` or URL).
   - `--repo` / `--pr` flags when not using the selector shorthand.
   - Filters: `--reviewer`, `--states`, `--unresolved`, `--not_outdated`,
     `--tail`.
+  - `--include-comment-node-id` to surface GraphQL comment IDs on parent comments and replies.
 - **Backend:** GitHub GraphQL `pullRequest.reviews` query.
 - **Output shape:**